Aron-WSUTechProject/EGtLtPC/labtoreport.md

 ## Getting the environment set up

 Let's say that you're an manufacturing engineer at a large diamond company, and you want to review diamond sales information your company has to obtain some insight into your product and perform cost analysis on the plant.
-To show how to process data, we'll be using the ['Diamonds' dataset from Kaggle](https://www.kaggle.com/shivam2503/diamonds).
+To show how to process data, we'll be using the ['Diamonds' dataset from Kaggle](https://www.kaggle.com/shivam2503/diamonds) that can also be obtained [here](./code/diamonds.csv).
 This dataset contains approximately 50,000 separate diamond entries with info including their price, carat, cut quality, and physical dimensions.
 To get a copy of the data, create an account with Kaggle and download the CSV from the link.

 Create a folder somewhere on your hard disk that contains the previously mentioned CSV.
 You may also choose to place the iPython Notebook in there as well.
 Open a terminal (command prompt) and navigate to the folder that contains the CSV file and the notebook.
 Once you have done so, run `jupyter lab` to start a Jupyter Lab session.
 On the left, there should be a tabular view of the files in your current directory.